- Search

 Biography

-Peter Joos is an Associate Professor of Accounting and Control at INSEAD.
+Peter Joos is Deputy Dean, Dean of Faculty, and a Professor of Accounting and Control, holder of The Sauvage Family Endowed Chair for Academic Excellence and The Barons Janssen Endowed Professorship at INSEAD.
 Prior to (re-)joining INSEAD in 2014, Peter served on the faculty of Baruch College, MIT Sloan School of Management, Chicago Booth School of Business and INSEAD.

 Peter holds a PhD in Business and an MSc in Statistics from Stanford University.
-Peter’s research focuses on the capital market effects of accounting information.
-He has studied how capital markets use financial statement information prepared under different accounting regimes, how investors interpret accounting estimates related to deferred taxes and R&D, and how investors value firms that report losses.
-His recent research explores the properties of analyst forecasts, and in particular, how analysts assess and model fundamental firm risk.
-His research has been published in top-tier accounting and finance academic journals including The Accounting Review, Journal of Accounting Research, Journal of Financial Economics, Management Science, and Contemporary Accounting Research.
+Peter’s research focuses on the capital market effects of accounting information, broadly speaking.
+His earlier work focuses on how investors use information prepared under different accounting regimes and how they value firms that report losses, among other things.
+Focusing on analysts, he explores the properties of analyst forecasts, and in particular, how analysts assess and model fundamental firm risk.
+He also conducts ‘macro-to-micro’ research that studies how macroeconomic information and policy variables map into corporate financial statements.
+Recently, he has turned his focus on the capital market effect of ESG disclosures and the measurement of sustainability efforts by firms.
+His research has been published in top-tier accounting and finance academic journals including The Accounting Review, Journal of Accounting Research, Journal of Accounting and Economics, Journal of Financial Economics, Review of Accounting Studies, Management Science, and Contemporary Accounting Research.

 Peter was an elected member (2012-2019) and co-chair (2015-2017) of the Capital Markets Advisory Committee (CMAC) that advises the International Accounting Standards Board (IASB) on the practical implications for users of financial statements of its intended standard proposals.

-Peter teaches financial accounting and valuation.
-He has been nominated for teaching awards at MIT’s Sloan School of Management and INSEAD and he has been the recipient of the Outstanding Teacher Award for Core Courses at INSEAD.
+In synch with his research, Peter teaches financial accounting and valuation and is currently focusing on ESG and sustainability reporting topics.
+He has been nominated for teaching awards at MIT’s Sloan School of Management and INSEAD and he has been the recipient of the Outstanding Teacher Award for Core and Elective Courses at INSEAD.